opencollective/opencollective/.github/ISSUE_TEMPLATE/project.md

 - Is it feasible to build and maintain with our current team and runway?

+- What insight or research is this project based on?
-- Is this problem already solved elsewhere or is it based on insight or research?
+- Is thisproblem already solved elsewhere?

 - How will we measure our success?
 Do we have a baseline today that we can compare this against?